fbpx

 by | Apr 6, 2020 | French language tips

-French teacher in Paris Yasmine LesireYou can’t practice and improve your French on your own, without a teacher.
+French teacher in Paris Yasmine LesireYou can’t practice and improve your French on your own, without a teacher

 Has this thought ever crossed your mind?
 Do you think that, on your own, it’s too hard to make or even maintain progress in French?
 Attending a course to learn French is always a great idea.
 But let’s be honest, you don’t want to attend a French class your whole life, even if you really love both the course and your French teacher.
 After attending a private or group French course, you’ll probably wonder how you can maintain all the impressive efforts you’ve made in French.
 Losing all the knowledge you’ve gained is a legitimate fear, so how can you implement a routine by yourself without being guided through the language by a private French tutor?
 How can you find and implement a routine on your own?
 I’ll give you all my secret tips as a French teacher and, most importantly, as a language learner myself.
 That way, you’ll be able to maintain all the efforts you’ve made so far, for free and forever.